Chic California Hotel Sets the Mood with Flexible Lighting System

 Many hotel spaces use multi-purpose common areas for convenience and to control costs.
 These spaces change frequently throughout the day or week to accommodate guest needs and additional contracted rentals of function space.
 A dining area may start the day with a buffet breakfast then change to a more intimate bar and restaurant in the evening.
 Ballrooms that host weddings on weekends support conservative executive meetings during the workweek.
 Conference rooms will transition from bridal showers and social events to team-building meetings for corporate clients.

 Although the activity within the space may differ, having proper lighting to set the mood and support specific tasks, is consistently a requirement.
 When a space needs to change to accommodate a different use or time of day experience, it requires a new setup.
 The setup may involve changing the layout of a room or adjusting the number of tables and chairs used.
 Pre-set lighting scenes can quickly adjust lighting to reflect the change space usage and ambiance.
-This can be done quickly and reliably while ensuring a quality experience with a centralized light management system.
+This can be done quickly and reliably while ensuring a quality experience with a centralized flexible lighting management system.

 Advanced Lighting Control Saves Energy

 Energy represents a considerable cost of a hotel’s operating budget so installing energy efficient lighting is a must.
 According to Lodging Magazine, HVAC and lighting are responsible for 45% of hotel energy usage.
-Today’s connected lighting control systems allow hotel managers to incorporate energy-saving strategies such as occupancy sensors that dim lights when spaces are unoccupied, or daylight harvesting techniques that reduce the amount of artificial light used in building interiors by leveraging natural daylight when available.
+Today’s connected lighting controls allow hotel managers to incorporate energy-saving strategies such as occupancy sensors that dim lights when spaces are unoccupied, or daylight harvesting techniques that reduce the amount of artificial light used in building interiors by leveraging natural daylight when available.
 As daylight levels vary, individual fixtures or zones can be programmed to dim up or down so that illumination is maintained evenly at the desired level throughout the space providing a positive guest experience while saving energy costs.

 Hyatt Place, Emeryville